Florida statute · Chapter 718

 How RecordGuards helps

-RecordGuards gives an association one place to organize its official records, control owner access, and keep an append-only history of every records action.
-It is designed to help associations meet the §718.111(12)(g) website-access requirement.
+RecordGuards gives an association one place to organize its official records, control owner access by statutory tier, and keep an append-only history of every records action — built to help associations meet the §718.111(12)(g) website-access requirement on behalf of every owner in the building.

 Common questions